The proposal call is closed.

 As in Cycle 9, joint proposals with the Green Bank Observatory are offered.

-An opportunity for a joint proposals with IRTF is under discussion and may be introduced in the December 10 Call for Proposals update.
+An opportunity for joint proposals with IRTF was introduced in the December 10 Call for Proposals update.

 The SOFIA Legacy Program (SLP) enables programs targeting a rich archival dataset of significant scientific value to the astronomical community for future analysis.
 These programs span two cycles of observations and data are released immediately to the community, without a proprietary period.
 During Cycle 10, SOFIA will accept up to three (3) proposals with each allocated up to ~200 hours of observing time (~ 100 hours of observations per cycle).
 Previously selected SLPs are listed here.